ttrummel/pandapipes-homepage/e2niee.github.io/_pages/start.md

 4. Navigate inside the repository and check out the develop branch:

-        cd pandapower
+        cd pandapipes
         git checkout develop

-5. Open a command prompt (cmd or anaconda command prompt) and navigate to the folder where the pandapower files are located.
+5. Open a command prompt (cmd or anaconda command prompt) and navigate to the folder where the pandapipes files are located.
 Run:

         pip install -e .

-   This registers your local pandapower installation with pip.
+   This registers your local pandapipes installation with pip.

 ## Test your installation <a name="test"></a>